Wei Shiyu: Film works

+In 2022, Wei‘s fourth feature documentary titled A Life in Six Chapters 蕭軍六記, premiered at Singapore Chinese Film Festival, 2022.
+Multiple scholars and journalist endorsed the quality and significance of this work, which has been screened in six Hong Kong universities.

 Wei also has credits as a scriptwriter for two feature films released in 2007: Susie Au's Ming Ming and Xiao Feng's Gun of Mercy.
 She has also translated many feature film scripts for films during their productions.
 This list includes Mongol (2008), Lust, Caution (2007), Curse of the Golden Flower (2006), and Fearless (2006) among other films in production.

-Written Works
+Written works

 Wei's earlier books are mostly related to cinema subjects.
-Women's Film: Dialogue with Chinese and Japanese Female Directors (2009) was co-authored with Yang Yuanying, featuring interviews with 27 women film director of four generations working in Mainland China, Hong Kong, Taiwan and Japan.
+Women's Film: Dialogue with Chinese and Japanese Female Directors (2009) was co-authored with Yang Yuanying, featuring interviews with 27 women film director of four generations working in mainland China, Hong Kong, Taiwan and Japan.
 Her textbook titled Cinema East and West (2014) and published by City University of Hong Kong Press has a revised edition in 2016.

 From her research on Esther Eng and other pioneer women filmmakers, she and Law Kar co-author a book in Chinese titled Esther Eng: Cross-ocean Filmmaking and Women Pioneers (2016), which won The Tenth Hong Kong Book Award in 2017.

 Also in 2016, Wei published a book in Chinese titled Wang Shiwei: A Reform in Thinking in 2016.

 In 2017, Wei published Hu Feng: Poetic Ideals, Political Storm based on her extended research on the Hu Feng case.